CITMProject3/Project3/docs/msans.md

 **My Job:**

 In this project I have been mainly in charge of designing and testing all the items in the game.
 This includes testing and iterating them until they reached an optimal point.

+Items changed a lot through the sprints.
+Some of them were dismissed :(

 Addittionally I've been doing QA during the development of the project.